muncey/my-react-theme/README.md

-## Muncey web react theme
+## My React Theme

-Muncey web react theme is a React application which can be installed as a wordpress theme.
+My react theme is a React application which can be installed as a wordpress theme.
 The purpose of this project is to develop a lightweight React front end for wordpress.

 As I build out features I am documenting my journey on Twitter (https://twitter.com/MuncePhilip) and my personal web site (https://munceyweb.com)